Patent Filing

 The mistake is assuming every patent application needs to start with an expensive, fully developed global strategy.
 Usually, it doesn’t.

-The smartest patent filing strategies are normally the ones that balance speed, cost and commercial relevance without overcomplicating things too early.
-That means understanding the filing options available, knowing when each route makes sense and avoiding unnecessary complexity before the invention is even validated.
+The smartest filing strategies balance speed, cost, and commercial relevance.
+They avoid unnecessary complexity before the invention is even validated.

 1. Start with a provisional patent application